The Academy of American Poets

 Up flew the bees toward his orchards.

-Excerpted from Trapeze by Deborah Digges Copyright © 2004 by Deborah Digges.
-Excerpted by permission of Knopf, a division of Random House, Inc. All rights reserved.
-No part of this excerpt may be reproduced or reprinted without permission in writing from the publisher.
+From Trapeze by Deborah Digges.
+Copyright © 2004 by Deborah Digges.
+Reprinted by permission of Knopf, a division of Random House, Inc. All rights reserved.